Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: More Experiment Results on Generated Dataset

 \subsection{More Details of Applicability Experiment}

-\paragraph{Different Base Solver.} We implement \textit{fine-tuning}, the most widely used strategy, LLR-BC, the state-of-the-art lifelong learning solver, and DREE on another existing cross-distribution cross-scale neural solvers, INViT~\cite{INViT} and Omni~\cite{Omni}.
-We use 16 batches per epoch.
-It is smaller than the original setting of~\citet{INViT}, as lifelong learning is significantly more time-consuming than one-off training.
-We expect that with a longer budget, DREE can still outperform the compared lifelong learning solvers.
-Hyperparameters of lifelong learning methods are set identically to those used on POMO.
+We implement \textit{fine-tuning}, the most widely used strategy, LLR-BC, the state-of-the-art lifelong learning solver, and DREE on another existing cross-distribution cross-scale neural solvers, INViT~\cite{INViT} and Omni~\cite{Omni} based on their official code\footnote{https://github.com/Kasumigaoka-Utaha/INViT and https://github.com/RoyalSkye/Omni-VRP}.
+Omni is designed to produce a strong initial model that can quickly adapt to new tasks, through meta-learning.
+Accordingly, we adopt the meta-learned initial model provided by~\cite{Omni} as the starting model for lifelong learning with 16 batches per epoch, and a total of 1000 epochs as the setting of experiments based on POMO.
+For INViT, we use the same setting as the experiments with POMO as the base neural solver, i.e., 1000 epochs with 128 batches per epoch for DREE and 164 batches per epoch for other lifelong learning methods.
+Hyperparameters of the compared methods are set identically to those used on POMO.
 Hyperparameters of base neural solvers are set identically to those in the original papers.
 Notably, we focus on comparing different lifelong learning solvers built upon the same base solver, rather than comparing across different base solvers.
 Results obtained with different base solvers are not directly comparable, since the training setups are different.